How much are you looking to borrow?

 In contrast, opportunities, where properties have a strong cash flow and a solid long-term value projection, will be a lot easier.
 Financing costs will be lower, and the emphasis will be placed on the property itself rather than its investors.

-There are other factors to consider, and every situation is different.
-Talk to a professional to help weigh your options.
+There are costs and benefits to refinancing.
+A great place to start is to talk to a professional to help weigh your options.